EnronMusk/MorseLLM/README.md

 ### **Morse LLM** ###

 I created the transformer architecture from scratch with all the supported functions and trained a model on some shakespear plays (500k chars).
 I created a nice notebook to go along with training analysis and tests.
+There are two distinct models, one trained on just pure english characters and the other on morse encoded english characters.
+Both models have parameters counts around **10.3M** with configurations in `configs.py`.

 **Results**